flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/engine.md

 - CRANK:
     - The start valve opens, if the MAN START pushbutton switch is ON.
 Ignition does not fire.

-    !!! note ""
+    !!! attention ""
-        Currently not available in the FBW A32NX for Microsoft Flight Simulator.
+        Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 ### ENG MASTER 1 + 2

 - ON:
     - Depending on the [ENG MAN START](../ovhd/eng-man.md) this tells the FADEC to start the automatic or manual start sequences.

-    !!! note ""
+    !!! attention ""
         Manual start is currently not available in the FBW A32NX for for Microsoft Flight Simulator.
 - OFF:
     - Shuts down the engine or aborts the start sequence of this engine.